Sherry2024/tangible_fossil_app/README.md

 ### Guide
 1. Select "Fossil" from the sound track
-2. Click on start/stop
-3. Listen to Challenge 1, 2 audio
+2. Listen to Challenge 1, 2 audio
+3. Click on start/stop - to open the camera
-4. Face the demo to the camera
+4. Print out and face the demo page to the camera - to start scanning
-5. Click on Run Challenge 1, Challenge 2 sequentially.
-The first challenge asks user to check the prescence of all fossil pieces, and the second asks the user to arrange them correctly to form a complete fossil model.
+5. Click on Run Challenge 1 or Run Challenge 2. - The first challenge asks user to check the prescence of all fossil pieces, and the second asks the user to arrange them correctly to form a complete fossil model.